Stremio/stremio-addon-sdk/README.md

 ## Examples

 Check out our ever growing list of [examples and demo add-ons](./docs/examples/README.md).
+This list also includes examples & tutorials on how to develop Stremio addons in PHP, Python, Ruby, C#, Java and Go.

 ## Reporting Issues